-Protection projects include an exploratory study of the physical and social exposure to smoking by adolescents and their impact on behaviour, a literature synthesis of the health effects of exposure to second smoke in outdoor settings and the impacts of outdoor smoking bans, a review of the evidence related to thirdhand smoke, and a study looking at exposure and policies in home environments.
+Protection projects investigate physical and social exposure to smoking and the impacts of smoke-free policies on smoking behavior.
+Recent projects include a literature synthesis of the health effects of exposure to second smoke in outdoor settings and the impacts of outdoor smoking bans, studies looking at exposure and policies in home environments.

 Current Protection Projects